Business legitimacy

 - A notice of assessment from the CRA, or

-- A statement of other government benefits, such as the Canada Pension Plan, Old Age Security or the Guaranteed Income Supplement
+- A statement of other government benefits, such as the Canada Pension Plan, Old Age Security, or the Guaranteed Income Supplement

-Reasonable employment need
+B. Reasonable employment need

 Your LMIA application will be used to assess whether the job offer is consistent with the reasonable needs of the business.
+Service Canada may also request other documents to assess this factor.

 However, if you submit the following applications, you must also provide the supporting documents listed below.